4r33x/proto-rs/README.md

 * **Pure-Rust schema definitions.** Use `#[proto_message]`, `#[proto_rpc]`, and `#[proto_dump]` to declare every message and service in idiomatic Rust while the derive machinery keeps `.proto` files in sync for external consumers.
 * **Tailored encoding pipelines.** `ProtoShadow` lets you bolt custom serialization logic onto any message, opt into multiple domain "suns", and keep performance-sensitive conversions entirely under your control.
-* **Zero-copy Tonic integration.** Opt-in runtime helpers supply drop-in codecs, borrowed request/response wrappers, and `ToZeroCopy*` traits so RPC handlers can run without cloning payloads.
+* **Zero-copy Tonic integration.** Codegen support borrowed request/response wrappers, and `ToZeroCopy*` traits so RPC handlers can run without cloning payloads.
 * **Workspace-wide schema registries.** The build-time inventory collects every emitted `.proto`, making it easy to materialize or lint schemas from a single crate.

 For fellow proto <-> native typeconversions enjoyers <=0.5.0 versions of this crate implement different approach